Graphology in the Classroom

 I didn’t know it then but it all comes down to a matter of individuality.
 Considering how children are taught to copy their teachers exactly, isn’t it strange how quickly they develop their own distinctive ways of writing?

 Today, with our enlightened approach to psychology we know that certain differences should be encouraged rather than stifled.
 But this is exactly where our educational systems fall short.

 Individuality in Handwriting

 Teachers are simply not educated to appreciate that a child’s individuality can be seen through the window of his or her handwriting.

 We all know by now that left-handed children should not be forced to write with their right hands – it causes a lot of psychological damage.
-But how many teachers today realize that children should not be blamed if they cannot follow exactly the same stereotyped style of writing?
+But how many teachers today realize that children should not be blamed if they cannot follow exactly the same stereotyped style of writing they are expected to copy?

 All children simply do not fit into the same mould.
 In fact, it is highly possible that those very children with the most unruly and ugly handwritings are sometimes the most creative and the most innovative.
 A fact that is appreciated by graphologists.